kartoza/TheKartozaHandbook/docs/src/gis/resources/postgres/postgres_qgis/index.md

-# Guidelines when working with QGIS and postgres
+# Guidelines when working with PostgreSQL, PostGIS, and QGIS

 This guide deals with restoration of a database (DB) which contains spatial data.
 In such cases the DB will be making use of the PostGIS extension.